Orthopaedic Acupuncture 6 Month Diploma Course

 Frozen shoulder and arthritis

-Elbow tendonitis, bursitis and strains - tennis elbow; golfers elbow; posterior elbow injuries
+Elbow tendinitis, bursitis and strains – tennis elbow; golfers elbow; posterior elbow injuries

 Elbow restriction; dislocation; instability and arthritis